TOP

 Day 9: Dogon – Mopti

-After days of trekking, we drive to Mopti, the Venice of Mali, nestled between the Niger and the Bani Rivers.
-Highlights will include the fishing port, the beautiful mosque, and the bustling and colorful market where many of Mali's cultural groups can be seen: Bambara, Bobo, Bozo, Dogon, Fulani, Tuareg, and Songhay.
+After days of trekking, drive to Mopti, the “Venice of Mali,” nestled between the Niger and Bani Rivers.
+Highlights include the fishing port, the beautiful mosque, and the bustling, colorful market, where many of Mali’s cultural groups can be seen: Bambara, Bobo, Bozo, Dogon, Fulani, Tuareg, and Songhay.
 Return to your hotel after the visit and relax.

 Meals Included: Breakfast

-Day 10 & 11 Pinasse Cruise
+Day 10 & 11: Pinasse Cruise

 Meals Included: Breakfast, Lunch, and Dinner

-Day 12: Arrive in Timbuktu
+Day 12: Arrival in Timbuktu

 Day 13: Timbuktu